Arin1601/Mizuhara/README.md

 > A simple and easy-to-use WhatsApp bot project with anime features based on Multi-Device Baileys and written in JavaScript

 ## 💙 MIZUHARA 💙
 > This is a open source project by the TEAM ARUS.
 After forking don't do any change.
 If you do we will sue you for sure.
-If you wanna do any changes click the following Whatsapp icons and join our groups and contact an OWNER
+If you wanna do any changes click the following Whatsapp icons and join our groups and contact the OWNER or moderators
 <a href="https://wa.me/918231033230?text=Hi%20I%20Am%20From%20GitHub%20☺️">
     <img src="https://img.shields.io/badge/WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white" />
   </a>&nbsp;&nbsp;